calw20/Hemmelig.app/README.md

 - It will detect if the secret is base64 encoded, and add a button to convert it to plain text on read
 - Self-hosted version.
 Keywords: Regulatory compliance
 - CLI Support

-## Linode Referral

-Hemmelig.app is running on Linode, and is not being sponsored by anyone.
-If you want to support Hemmelig, and use Linode.
-Here is a referral link that we get free credit if you use.
-By using this link you will get $100 of credit as well: [https://www.linode.com/lp/refer/?r=a47390eeafc5a46b8e5407a5d2bf28368d474993](https://www.linode.com/lp/refer/?r=a47390eeafc5a46b8e5407a5d2bf28368d474993)

-## Docker image

-- hemmeligapp/hemmelig:bleeding-edge (pushed on every commit to main)
-- hemmeligapp/hemmelig:weekly (pushed every week on Friday)
-- hemmeligapp/hemmelig:daily
-- hemmeligapp/hemmelig:v3.4.0 (see the github tags)
-- hemmeligapp/hemmelig:latest (pushed on releases)

 ## Self-hosting